This article includes sections on:

 Veteran Employment Resources

-Veteran Employment resources offer a number of programs that assist Veterans in transitioning to civilian career.
-Here you will be supplied with the education on what to expect in the job market and how to properly mention your military service, and also help with finding jobs through certain Veteran Employment Centers.
+Veteran Employment resources offer a number of programs that assist veterans in transitioning to civilian career.
+Here you will be supplied with the education on what to expect in the job market and how to talk about your military service, and also help with finding jobs through certain Veteran Employment Centers.
 They can also help if you have any service related injuries.

 The Department of Veterans Affairs has created ways in which veterans, service members, and other qualified dependents, achieve success through organized delivery of on-campus benefits, and through advising and counseling services which can lead to the completion of their education and helping them prepare for careers.

 These VSOC schools offers Vocational Rehabilitation Counselors as well as Outreach Coordinators to give peer-to-peer counseling and referral services.
 Veterans Affairs also coordinates with education institutions and schools to assist veterans in changing over from military to college life through counseling and referrals to medical centers and disability accommodations.
 The program began in 2009 at the University of Florida and since has expanded to 94 Vet Success on-Campus sites.